Phone: 817-697-4038 Fax: 877-409-3962

 How Does an Upper Extremity Specialist Diagnose Ulnar Neuropathy?

 Hand and Wrist specialists may order tests such as a nerve conduction study and a test called electromyography.
-During an Electromyography procedure, specialists place electrodes into muscles and on the skin to measure the health of muscles and the nerve cells that control them, confirm the diagnosis, identify the area of nerve damage, and determine the severity of the condition.
+During an Electromyography procedure, specialists place electrodes into muscles and on the skin.
+With this, they measure the health of muscles and the nerve cells that control them.
+Following this step, they confirm the diagnosis, identify the area of nerve damage, and determine the severity of the condition.
 Cases of Ulnar Neuropathy typically do not require X-ray or MRI exams to diagnose.

 How do Specialists Treat Ulnar Neuropathy?